carpentries/amy/docs/design/projects/2021_consents.md

 ## Previous design

-Consents were stored in the Person model.
+Consents were stored in the Person model as (in most cases) boolean flags with `true` values meaning that a person has consented to a given term.

 ## New design